Discrete versions of the transport equation and the Shepp-Olkin conjecture: Geodesics for continuous random variables

 \subsection{Benamou--Brenier formula}

-The study of geodesics interpolating between continuous probability densities exploits properties of the quadratic Wasserstein distance $W_2$, which (see \cite{benamou2,benamou,ambrosio}) has a variational characterisation involving velocity fields, given by the Benamou--Brenier formula (\ref{eq:benbren}) below. \begin{definition} Consider fixed smooth distribution functions $F_0$ and $F_1$.
-Write $\PP_{\re}(F_0,F_1)$ for the set of probability densities $f_t(x)$, with corresponding distribution functions $F_t(x) = \int_{-\infty}^x f_t(y) dy$ satisfying constraints $F_t(x) |_{t=0} = F_0(x)$ and $F_t(x) |_{t=1} = F_1(x)$.
-Then given any sequence $f_t \in \PP_{\re}(F_0,F_1)$, we can define the velocity field $v_t$ by
+The study of geodesics interpolating between continuous probability densities exploits properties of the quadratic Wasserstein distance $W_2$, which (see \cite {benamou2,benamou,ambrosio}) has a variational characterisation involving velocity fields, given by the Benamou--Brenier formula (\ref{eq:benbren}) below.